-E9 Assessment of whether a sample contains a residue which is an MRL exceedance is generally only a problem in cases where the level is relatively close to the MRL.
+E12 Assessment of whether a sample contains a residue which is an MRL exceedance is generally only a problem in cases where the level is relatively close to the MRL.
 The decision should take account of concurrent AQC data and the results obtained from replicate test portions, together with any assessment of typical MU.
 The possibility of residue loss or cross-contamination having occurred before, during, or after sampling, must also be considered.

-E10 A default expanded MU of 50% (corresponding to a 95% confidence level and a coverage factor of 2) has been calculated from EU proficiency tests.
+E13 A default expanded MU of 50 % (corresponding to a 95 % confidence level and a coverage factor of 2) has been calculated from EU proficiency tests.
 In general, this 50 % value covers the inter-laboratory variability between the European laboratories and is recommended to be used by regulatory authorities in cases of enforcement decisions (MRL-exceedances).
-A prerequisite for the use of the 50% default expanded MU is that the laboratory must demonstrate that its own expanded MU is less than 50%.
-In cases where an exceedance of an MRL is also an exceedance of the acute reference dose, an expanded MU with a lower confidence level can be applied as a precautionary measure.
+A prerequisite for the use of the 50 % default expanded MU is that the laboratory must demonstrate that its own expanded MU is less than 50 %.